SCARY FACTS

 Good news, often there is!

-Nude Foods Market (3233 Walnut Street) takes a few things then there is a magical place called The CHaRM (Center for Hard to Recycle Materials.)
+Nude Foods Market (3233 Walnut Street) takes a few things.
+Then there is a magical place called The CHaRM (Center for Hard to Recycle Materials.)

-This post is focused specifically on Boulder’s recycling capabilities and every town is different so please research where to recycle each of these materials wherever you live : )
+This post is focused specifically on Boulder’s recycling capabilities and every town is different so please research where to recycle each of these materials wherever you live : ) I’ve done some research into what Denver’s recycling capabilities are so this is by no means a comprehensive list!

 HERE is an up to date list of what CHaRM accepts.
 Find the CHaRM at 6400 Arapahoe Road in Boulder and HERE is the price list.